 - Quesnel Farmers Markets features dozens of vendors selling the fresh veggies, fruits, flowers, honey, bedding plants, herbs and more.
 Saturdays, May to October.

 - Stop by the Forestry Industry Observatory on Highway 97 at the north end of town.

 - Take a walk along Quesnel’s scenic Riverfront Park trail system.

 - See hoodoo formations and scenic canyon views at nearby Pinnacles Provincial Park.

 - Billy Barker Days, held the third full weekend in July, commemorates the discovery of gold at Barkerville in 1862.
 Held in conjunction with the Quesnel Rodeo, Billy Barker Days is the third largest outdoor family festival in the province.

-- Take Highway 26 to Wells, Bowron Lake and Barkerville Provincial Historic Park, a reconstructed and restored Cariboo gold rush town.
-Barkerville is one of the province’s major attractions.
+- Take the Gold Rush Circle Route, Highway 26 to Wells, BC, Bowron Lake Provincial Park, Barkerville Provincial Historic Park, (a reconstructed and restored Cariboo gold rush town, it is one of the province’s major attractions), Likely, BC and beyond.